MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 ### Step 1 (optional)

 In step 1, you select the target data that your rule will apply to.
 This data consists of a combination of a node, attributes, and a list.
-If you must first create a new list, create it offline and then upload it to Dynamics 365 Fraud Protection (Fraud Protection).
+If you must first create a new list, create it offline and then upload it to Microsoft Dynamics 365 Fraud Protection.
 The file must be a .csv file that includes headers.

 The following table defines the node and attribute combinations that you can use to build your lists.